dainyl/fabric-client-wrapper/DOCUMENTATION.md

 **Extends Channel**

-A fabric-client Channel with a more flexible constructor
+A fabric-client Channel with a more flexible constructor that keeps track of transactionIds

 **Parameters**